Henry Tayali: Career

 When the family was in Bulawayo, Tayali's natural talent was spotted early on by Alex Lambeth, who ran the African Affairs Department of Bulawayo City Council.
 Lambeth encouraged Tayali to pursue art as a career, and enrolled him on an artwork course.
 This led to Henry's first exhibition in Bulawayo at the age of fifteen.
 His painting career took off after that, and using water colours, Tayali begun to produce varied, vibrant, dynamic works such as Sunset Road and Destiny.
 He also produced sculptures, amongst them The Graduate at the University of Zambia campus in Lusaka, as well as silk-screens and woodcuts, a few of these were printed as greeting cards and sold through newsagents and book stores.
 Tayali held exhibitions in Lusaka, Bulawayo, Aachen, Düsseldorf, London (Commonwealth Institute, 1983), Alberta, and Toronto as well as in Zambia, where a few of his exhibitions were opened by Kenneth Kaunda, the first President of Zambia.
 He was associated with artists, authors and politicians, including Simon and Cynthia Zukas, Andrew Sardanis (whose property at Chaminuka houses a collection of Tayali's paintings and sculptures amongst others) and American Professor Melvin Edwards at home and abroad, many of them becoming lifelong friends.
 There were also joint exhibitions and support, such as that provided by the Alliance Francaise.

 His works still continue to be exhibited in Zambia and across the world, and his influence carries on at the National Gallery of Zimbabwe.
 Numerous examples of Tayali's works are held in private collections across the globe.

-Tayali was also a keen photographer, having studied photography for his Masters, and always carried his trusted Leica SLR camera with him wherever he went.
-On his projects for the University, he produced a huge catalogue of photographs (often developing the prints himself, and having photographic slides made) of artefacts and people, something he worked hard for as a record for posterity.
+Tayali was also a keen photographer, having studied photography for his master's degree, and always carried his trusted Leica SLR camera with him wherever he went.
+On his projects for the university, he produced a huge catalogue of photographs (often developing the prints himself, and having photographic slides made) of artefacts and people, something he worked hard for as a record for posterity.
 Some of the photographs he took on his field trips around Zambia were turned into postcards.

 Other work included efforts to establish a School of Fine Arts in Zambia and numerous field trips within Zambia to record and preserve the arts and cultures of the various tribes for posterity, including audio recordings.
 He was involved in organising, and part of, the attendance of the Zambian delegation at the Second African Festival of Arts and Culture in Lagos, Nigeria, 1977 (FESTAC'77).

 In addition to lecturing at the University of Zambia, Tayali also lectured at the Evelyn Hone College near the city centre in Lusaka.

 He was also a restaurant/hotel critic, having travelled extensively all over the world as well as widely within Zambia in that role.